zeeshaanl/codility-exercises/README.md

 # codility-exercises

-Math problems solved to develop algorithm skills and to learn to optimise time complexity
+Math problems solved to develop algorithm skills and to learn to optimise time complexity.